 I’ve said so frequently that visual learners need to see the finished product before they can start to learn.
 I’ve said visual learners learn from whole to part.
 I’ve said they are pattern-seekers, see the big picture, and know how to create their own steps once they get a firm grasp of the goal.
 But these are just words, and it is nearly impossible to clearly convey the idea behind these words and what this has to do with teaching reading unless I show examples of what this would look like.
-In a recent post, Difficulty Learning Sight Words, I shared a conversation I had with the mother of a seven-year-old who had repeated first grade and still was not “getting” how to read.
+In a recent post, 6 Stubborn Myths About Teaching Reading, I shared a conversation I had with the mother of a seven-year-old who had repeated first grade and still was not “getting” how to read.

 How She Learned Marketing